Research Mentoring-Pair Travel Award

 Protégés must arrange to be mentored by an experienced investigator affiliated with an academic or clinical research environment.
 Your mentor may be affiliated with your university or based elsewhere.

 - Register for the ASHA Convention.
 The 2015 convention will be held November 12–14, in Denver, Colorado.

 - Prior to Convention, work with your mentor and discuss articles suggested by the presenters about their symposium topics.
 Develop questions to ask during the question and answer periods of the Symposium.
 Protégés are given the opportunity to ask their questions before questions are taken from the general audience.
 Each protégé is required to ask at least one question.

 - Attend the Research Symposium on Saturday, November 14, 2015, including lunch and dinner networking events.

 How to Apply

-Questions?
-Please refer to the RMPTA FAQs.
+For information on application requirements, please see the RMPTA Application Instructions and FAQs.
 Still have questions?
 Contact ASHA's Academic Affairs and Research Education Unit at firstname.lastname@example.org.